Why do local listings matter?

 Most of your customers will come from drive by traffic; a variety of sources address how to enhance the curb appeal to that group.
 As competition gets tougher in the self storage industry a fresh coat of paint and immaculate lawn care have become only part of the equation for success.
 We are currently at a stage in the industry lifecycle when no stone can be left unturned in the pursuit of tenants.
 Luckily there are other groups which a storage facility can cost effectively target.
 One of these groups is the motivated online tenant; actively searching for local facilities on the internet.
 About 20% of customers in 2013 found their storage facility in part through the internet.
 There’s no reason to expect that number to do anything but increase.

 I have a website; why should I worry about local listings?

-Your facility may have a website but online business directories and review sites such as Yelp and Google Maps find information about your company from many sources.
-Public business records, other business directories or even well-meaning customers may have had a hand in filling out details on these websites.
-Many times local listings are created without your knowledge or input.
+Your facility may have a website, but online business directories and review sites such as Yelp and Google Maps find information about your company from many sources.
+Public business records, other business directories, or even well-meaning customers may have had a hand in filling out details on these directories.
+Local listings are frequently created without your knowledge or input.
 Their accuracy can be questionable.